 While there are no definitive figures on how many Americans are shot by police every year, existing data point to grave differences by race.
-In 2014 alone, police were responsible for the deaths of 302 Black people across the country.From 2010 - 2012, Black men were 21 times more likely than their White peers to be killed by police.1 Similar racial disparities hold true among those injured by police.2
+From 2010-2012, black men were 21 times more likely than their white peers to be killed by police.
+Similar racial disparities hold true among those injured by police.

 Local law enforcement units too often treat low-income neighborhoods populated by people of color-communities where people strive to live, learn, work, play, and pray in peace and harmony-as if they are enemy territory.
 Youth of color who should be growing up in supportive, affirming environments are instead presumed to be criminals and relentlessly subjected to aggressive police tactics that result in unnecessary fear, arrests, injuries, and deaths.
-This approach prevents police from being seen as trusted community partners, undermining neighborhood safety when coordinated efforts are most needed.

 The militarization of police departments further erodes the trust that should exist between residents and the police who serve them.
-The proliferation of machine guns, armored vehicles and aircraft, and camouflage in local law enforcement units does not help police-community relations, the future of our cities, or our country.
+The proliferation of machine guns, silencers, armored vehicles and aircraft, and camouflage in local law enforcement units does not help police-community relations, the future of our cities, or our country.

-To move forward, the country must also acknowledge and counter the effects of systemic racial bias, which impairs the perceptions, judgment, and behavior of too many of our law enforcement personnel and obstructs the ability of our police departments and criminal justice institutions to protect and serve all communities in a fair and just manner.
+It is also time for the country to acknowledge and counter the effects of systemic racial bias, which impairs the perceptions, judgment, and behavior of too many of our law enforcement personnel and obstructs the ability of our police departments and criminal justice institutions to protect and serve all communities in a fair and just manner.